-Whether in a rich pesto or used to infuse water, basil is great addition to any cellulite-reduction diet.
-Basil is an excellent source of vitamin C, packing 30 percent of your RDA per cup, building stronger collagen and helping you kiss those lumps and bumps goodbye every time you enjoy some.
+Whether blended into a rich pesto or used to infuse water, basil is great addition to any cellulite-reduction diet.
+Basil is an excellent source of vitamin C, packing 30 percent of your RDA per cup, building stronger collagen and helping you kiss those lumps and bumps goodbye with every bite.

 Think the only thing pineapples are good for is making piña coladas?
 Think again!
-Pineapples are a great source of bromelain, a powerful anti-inflammatory.
+Pineapples are a great source of bromelain, a powerful anti-inflammatory enzyme.
 Combined with their fat-fighting fiber content and wealth of collagen-knitting vitamin C, pineapples are among the best cellulite-fighting foods out there.

 Improve your circulation, boost your body’s collagen production, and fight fat by adding some herring to your diet today.
 Herring is a rich source of omega-3 fatty acids, which research published in Circulation Journal links to a reduction in cardiovascular disease risk.
 Add in the inflammation-fighting, collagen-promoting properties that come along with omega-3s and that dimply skin will be a thing of the past before you know it.

 If you’re on a quest to increase your vitamin C but can’t stomach another fruit salad, try turning to spinach instead.
-Spinach is low in calories, but a rich source of fiber and vitamin C, helping you reduce the appearance of cellulite while you slim down.
+Spinach is low in calories, but a rich source of fiber and vitamin C, helping you reduce the appearance of cellulite while you fill up and slim down.

 - Chili Peppers

-Tomatoes are high in lycopene and vitamin C, the combination of which makes them a powerful weapon against cellulite.
+Tomatoes are high in phytochemical and antioxidant lycopene, as well as vitamin C, the combination of which makes them a powerful weapon against cellulite.
 Lycopene and vitamin C both prevent the breakdown of collagen and promote cell renewal, and research links the beta-carotene found in foods like tomatoes to reduced waist circumference and lower percentages of subcutaneous fat.

 - Hemp Seeds